byBenPuls/scholar_md/README.md

 # scholar_md

-Scholar md is a simple CLI tool for converting md documents to docx (Word) files based on GOST standards
+Scholar md is a simple CLI tool for converting md documents to docx (Word) files based on GOST standards.

 ## Idea